DocileMango/docilemango.github.io/content/ctf/index.md

 +++
-draft = true
+draft = false
-title = 'Capture the Flag writeups'
+title = 'Capture The Flag Writeups' layout = 'list'
 +++

-These are the write-ups I have done while doing CTFs
+These are the write-ups I have done while doing CTFs.